kato-im/articles/translate-improve-howto.md

   2. Make your edits and click on the **Propose file change** button at the bottom of the page, then click on **Create pull request**.
 * To contribute a translation:
   1. Use the same file names and directory structure as you see in [`articles/en`](https://github.com/kato-im/articles/tree/master/en) for your translation.
-  2. Whenever you are ready to publish your translation, add all the articles under your language to [`util/manifest.json`](https://github.com/kato-im/articles/blob/master/util/manifest.json) (create a new language entry if necessary).
+  2. Whenever you are ready to publish your work, add all the articles under your language to [`util/manifest.json`](https://github.com/kato-im/articles/blob/master/util/manifest.json) (create a new language entry if necessary).
   3. Submit a pull request.
 * When linking to other articles within your language section, make sure to prepend all links with `/articles/<language>/`.
 * We'll review your pull request, merge with the mainline, and roll it out to [kato.im/articles](http://kato.im/articles).